mikaelho/pythonista-lambda-deploy/README.md

 Script will:

 - Create or update the AWS Lambda function
-- Bu default, create or update an API endpoint, with permissions for accessing the Lambda function
+- By default, create or update an API endpoint, with permissions for accessing the Lambda function
 - Optionally make the API endpoint return HTML content type (i.e. a web page) instead of JSON

+To be implemented:

+- Optionally create an S3 public or private bucket, and set the Lambda function with access rights
-- (To be implemented:) Optionally create a DynamoDB table and set the Lambda function with the rights to write to it
+- Optionally create a DynamoDB table and set the Lambda function with the rights to write to it

 # Setup